David Cross: Alvin and the Chipmunks

-Responding to critics of his decision to appear in the critically panned, but commercially successful, Alvin and the Chipmunks, Cross said the film paid for a summer cottage and more than "all my other projects combined: book, TV show, the two pilots, Year One, yeah."
-Although he has admitted to taking the role primarily for the money, Cross has said that he does not regret doing so or consider it to be "selling out," as he has nothing against entertainment designed for children that does not send a bad message to the public.
-Cross reprised his Chipmunks role in two of the film's sequels, Alvin and the Chipmunks: The Squeakquel and Alvin and the Chipmunks: Chipwrecked.Cross described Chipwrecked as "literally without question, the most unpleasant experience I've ever had in my professional life".
-He accused an unidentified producer of antisemitism and of mistreating him.
-Cross was also "forced at legal gunpoint" to spend a week shooting footage on a Carnival Cruise, which Cross argued was pointless since he had no lines and was unrecognizable in a pelican suit.
-That cost Cross a $150,000 bonus for violating his non-disparagement clause by discussing his grievances publicly.
+Despite critical praise for his performance, David Cross received backlash from fans for his role in Alvin and the Chipmunks.
+In December 2007, comedian Patton Oswalt joked in a MySpace blog post that he and fellow comedian Brian Posehn were offered the role of Ian but rejected it, adding, "We both threw the script across the room in disgust.
+David Cross caught it."
+Responding to critics of his decision to appear in the film, Cross said he had rejected the role initially but reconsidered.
+Cross reprised his role as Ian Hawke in Alvin and the Chipmunks: The Squeakquel (2009) and Alvin and the Chipmunks: Chipwrecked (2011).
+Cross described Chipwrecked as "literally without question, the most unpleasant experience I've ever had in my professional life."
+He accused an unidentified female producer of antisemitism and mistreating him.
+He was also "forced at legal gunpoint" to spend a week shooting footage on a Carnival Cruise, which Cross argued was unnecessary since he had no lines and was unrecognizable in a pelican suit.
+The comments cost Cross a $150,000 bonus for violating his non-disparagement clause by discussing his grievances publicly.